For me, real estate investing is fun.

 Recognize that the market determines how much your property is worth no matter how much blood, sweat, and tears you have put into it.

-2. Ignore the realtor who says to list it at the highest price.
+2. Ignore the real estate agent who says to list it at the highest price.

 Some realtors will over-inflate their valuation to get your listing.
 This means you’ll end up holding on to the property for longer and miss out on potential buyers.